willemolding/ProofBoy/README.md

 ## On ROMs and Legality

 Downloading and playing copyrighted ROMs is piracy.
 The author of this project does not condone this activity or distribute any copyrighted material as part of the project.
-All included ROMs are homebrew and distributed freely under license from the original creators.
+All ROMs used in the delp are homebrew and distributed freely under license from the original creators.

 Please do not use ProofBoy to play pirated ROMs.